aheirich/AMI2/doc/toplevel.md

 The purpose of the collector graph is to buffer and filter data before passing it to the Result store.
 The collector graph reduces the data rate from the workers to the Heartbeat Rate of the system.
-The Heartbeat Rate is the perceptual thershold of 20 Hz.
+The Heartbeat Rate is the perceptual threshold of 20 Hz.
 This is the rate at which the Result Store is updated and also the Clients.